Naturah/naturah-shopify-theme/README.md

 See [WORKFLOW.md](./WORKFLOW.md) for detailed development workflow guidelines.

-### JavaScript/TypeScript
+### Liquid Templates

-- Use ES6+ syntax and TypeScript for type safety
+- Organize code logically with comments
-- Follow React best practices for components
+- Use snippets for reusable components
-- Organize code by functionality
+- Follow Shopify's best practices for Liquid

 ### Performance